shamagir/wp-docker-skeleton/README.md

-You have to create some folders
-- ./data
-- ./data/db
-- ./data/html

 You have to clone .env.template and rename it to .env and do some changes if you need

 Work folders put into